 Coping with Loss of Taste and Smell After Head Injury

 If your sense of smell never returns, you will need to learn ways to live with only half your senses.
-This will be hard, but it’s not impossible.
+This will be difficult, but not impossible.

-Here are a few tips to help you cope with the loss of taste and smell after head injury.
+The following are a few tips to help you cope with the loss of taste and smell after head injury:

 - Use seeds and nuts to add texture.
-This can help your meals seem a little less bland.
+While these will not restore your taste or smell, they can help your meals seem a little less bland.
+This may increase your appetite and help you regain lost weight.

 - Throw out expired food.
-It’s important to throw out food as soon as it hits the expiration date since you won’t be able to tell when it goes bad.
+It is crucial to throw out food as soon as it hits its expiration date, since you won’t be able to tell when it is spoiled.

 - Install smoke and gas detectors.
-This is crucial, especially if you live alone.
+This can prevent devastating accidents and is critical for patients who live alone.

 - Use flavor enhancers.
-If your sense of taste is not totally absent, it might help to use flavor enhancers such as peppers to make your meals more appealing.
+If your sense of taste is not totally absent, it might help to use flavor enhancers to make your meals more appealing.

-While living without your sense of smell and taste can be frustrating, these methods should help make things more manageable.
+While living without your sense of smell and taste can be frustrating, these methods can help make things more manageable.

-It’s also a good idea to talk to your doctor about anosmia as soon as you notice it.
-New treatments for anosmia are on the rise, and your doctor might know of some that will help you.
+While there are currently no proven treatments for anosmia caused by head trauma, olfactory training may prove useful.
+It’s also a good idea to talk to your doctor about your symptoms as soon as you notice them.
+New treatments for anosmia are on the rise, and your doctor might know of some that could help you.